Doregon/tnpsh-wiki/diag-and-maintenance/unban.md

 - A valid CID from another PS3.

-1. Use an [FTP client](../big-stinky-brew/pc-tools/ftp-client.md) or Multiman to browse to /dev_hdd0/game/PSNP11001/USRDIR/ and open psnpatch.cfg with a text editor.
+1. Use an [FTP client](../big-stinky-brew/pc-tools/ftp-client.md) or multiMAN to browse to /dev_hdd0/game/PSNP11001/USRDIR/ and open psnpatch.cfg with a text editor.
 If the file does not exist, check inside of /dev_hdd0/game/BLJS10018/USRDIR/.

 2. Change the lines "idps=000..." and "psid=000..." to the respective values.
 If you do not have a matching PSID, leave it as zeroes.
 It will still work without a matching PSID, but it is potentially slightly more risky.
 Ensure that both values are 32 digits long.